 Elizabeth Meddeb is Associate Professor of English as a Second Language (ESL) and Humanities.
-She also serves as the Coordinator of ESL.
+She also serves as the Coordinator of Applied Linguistics and ESL.
 She teaches many of the core courses in Applied Linguistics, as well as advanced composition courses to non-native speakers of English.
 Her research interests include the interaction between technology and language use and conversation analysis.
 She is currently working on a study that investigates how speech recognition technology shapes both spoken and written language use for speakers of non-standard varieties of American English.
 This study is an outgrowth of her dissertation research at Columbia University and her professional work experience at IBM's T J Watson Research Center.

 Areas of Expertise